SSWConsulting/SSW.Rules.Content/rules/screenshots-avoid-walls-of-text/rule.md

 ![Figure: Good example – Focus on what matters makes screenshots clear](screenshot-blank-good.png)
 :::

-### Tip #2: Add a balloon when you need to point at an specific area of your screenshot
+### Tip #2: Add a balloon when you need to point at a specific area of your screenshot

 ::: bad
 ![Figure: Bad example – The email is using a screenshot so that is good, but you need to read the text and relate it to the image](BalloonBadExample.jpg)